 Snow White escapes the clutches of evil Queen Ravenna, but the forests ahead of her prove dangerous, and a huntsman is on her tail.

 Snow White forges an unlikely friendship with the huntsman, but will it be enough to take back her castle from Ravenna?

 Even though Snow White and the Huntsman didn’t do well critically, I think visually, it’s the most gorgeous of the Snow White adaptations as well as a fascinating remake of the age-old story.

 What this movie did best was capture the utter beauty of a fairy tale; the costumes, scenery, sets, and magical elements are all spell-binding.
 The queen (Charlize Theron) is stunning as she is frightening.
 I enjoyed their take on their story with the queen’s need to drain the life force of young women to keep her youth.

 I also appreciated the filmmakers giving the Huntsman (Chris Hemsworth) a larger role.
 The story feels devoid of emotion at times, perhaps because of the very aloof Snow White, who rarely lets the audience into her head.
 Still, this is a movie that’s easy to enjoy for its beauty and lush retelling.

 #9 Snow White With The Red Hair anime (2015-2016)

-I’d love to hear if you’ve seen and liked (or disliked!) any of these Snow White adaptations.
-Or if you’ve watched another adaptation I haven’t!Pin this article to read later!
-And make sure to follow us on Pinterest.
+I’d love to hear if you’ve seen and liked (or disliked!) any of these Snow White movies and other adaptations.
+Or if you’ve watched another adaptation to recommend.